fred144/STAR-python_workshop/python_intro/readme.md

 ---

-# Success!
-You have installed Anaconda and opened Jupyter Notebook. 🎉
+# 🎉 Nice!
+You installed Anaconda and opened Jupyter Notebook.

 It should open in your default web browser, and show your files and folders.